CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_3.md

 # TEAM ACTIVITY 2: Innovate as a Team

 Welcome back!
-We hope today is a productive day getting to know your team and coding!
+We hope today is a productive day getting to know your team and coding.

 ## Day 2 summary:
-Please complete the warm-up with your team, briefly review today’s objectives, and carefully read the end of the day report out items so you are familiar with the goals of the day.
+Please complete the warm-up with your team, briefly review today’s objectives, and carefully read the end of the day report out items to guide your efforts.

 ## Objectives for Day 2-3
 1. Work together to decide on the data sets you will use.
 Reminder: Use a decision-making technique discussed during Day 1.
 Kaner’s Gradient of Agreement is below for reference.